 - A hose

-It’s easiest to do the cleaning on a flat surface, but if you use the lawn or driveway, put a tarp or other impermeable material underneath the screen to keep dirt from splashing up.
+When maintaining your screens, it’s easiest to do the cleaning on a flat surface.
+If you use the lawn or driveway, put a tarp or other impermeable material underneath the screen to keep dirt from splashing up.

 - Start by whisking away dust and cobwebs with a hand brush or even a large paintbrush, then rinse the entire screen with the hose to loosen dirt.
 When rinsing, use a soft spray to avoid damaging the screen.